csinva/csinva.github.io/_notes/ai/deep_learning.md

 - *softmax* - takes vector z and returns vector of the same length
 	- makes it so output sums to 1 (like probabilities of classes)

+### learning stucture
+- google's learning to learn
+- *optimal brain damage* - starts with fully connected and weeds out connections
+- *tiling* - train networks on the error of previous networks

 # CNNs
 - kernel here means filter
 - convolution G- takes a windowed average of an image F with a filter H where the filter is flipped horizontally and vertically before being applied